-Your student should plan to meet with their academic advisor to disscuss any details or processes specific to their area of interest.
+Your student should plan to meet with their academic advisor to discuss any details or processes specific to their area of interest.
 Students are also encouraged to reach out directly to an academic department for more information.

-If your student is undecided and still exploring, the advisor will likely refer them to take the Awato Assessment, make an appointment with a Career Coach in the Career Development Center, take exploratory classes within our General Education, or to enroll in CED 101, a 1-credit career exploration course.
+If your student is undecided and still exploring, the advisor will likely refer them to take the Awato Assessment, make an appointment with a Career Coach in the Career Development Center, take exploratory classes within our General Education.